2019–20 NFL playoffs: AFC: Kansas City Chiefs 51, Houston Texans 31

 Mahomes finished the game 23/35 for 321 yards and five touchdowns with no interceptions.
 He was also the leading rusher with 53 yards on seven carries.
 Kelce had 10 catches for 134 yards and three touchdowns, tying a Super Bowl-era postseason record.
 Hardman had six kickoff returns for 142 yards.
 Williams rushed for 47 yards, caught two passes for 21 yards, and scored three touchdowns.
 Watson threw for 388 yards and two touchdowns, while DeAndre Hopkins had 118 yards on nine catches.
 Kansas City's 24-point comeback was the fourth largest in postseason history.
+The Texans became the first team in NFL postseason history to lose by 20 or more points after leading by 20 or more points.

+During the game, the Chiefs scored so many touchdowns that Arrowhead Stadium quickly ran out of touchdown fireworks.